tonix-tuft/grunt-hub-automator/README.md

 $ brew install daemon
 ```

-After the daemon command is installed, copy or rename the sample *com.grunt.hub.automator.plist* to create a launch agent:
+After the daemon command is installed, copy or rename the sample `com.grunt.hub.automator.plist` file to create a launch agent:

 - Open the file and edit the line `<string>/Must/Be/An/Absolute/Path/To/Your/grunt-hub-automator/grunt-hub-automator</string>`
-so that it points to your *grunt-hub-automator* script (it must be an **absolute path**)
+so that it points to your *grunt-hub-automator* script (**it must be an absolute path**)
 - Move the file to `/Library/LaunchAgents/`:

 ```